 4.Powering Up 32 Channel Ethernet Relay Module

 Connect a DC power supply and power up the device as mentioned DC Power Supply section above.
 A red LED (D1) will glow which indicates active power.
 Connect the module to a PC or a Switch/Router as mentioned in Ethernet Interface section above.
 Run Numato Lab Device Discoverer.jar, click on Discover Devices.
-The window will displays the IP address, Host Name, MAC Address and Other information.
+The window will display the IP address, Host Name, MAC Address, and Other information.

 5.Accessing the Module

 The module can be controlled by using one of the two interfaces below.

 1. Through HTML/Web Page served from the device.

 2. Through a Serial Terminal Emulator that supports TELNET (Eg: Hyperterminal, Teraterm, PUTTY…).